smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 GROUP BY RandomNumber;
 ```

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When solving such puzzles as the Dice Roll Game, many developers will think of creating a fully iterative based solutions rather than a set-based solution.
-The developer will write the code to roll the dice, perform any update or insert based upon the result, roll the dice again… and continue this loop until an exit condition is met.
-Instead, consider creating an initial set of dice rolls that far exceeds the number needed and use set based windowing techniques to create your answer.
-In this scenario you will need to provide a validation to ensure you have a large enough set of dice rolls, but it will provide a more elegant solution that executes faster.
+The developer will write the code to roll the dice, perform any update or insert based on the result, roll the dice again… and continue this loop until an exit condition is met.
+Instead, consider creating an initial set of dice rolls that far exceeds the number needed and use set-based windowing techniques to create your answer.
+In this scenario, you will need to provide a validation to ensure you have a large enough set of dice rolls, but it will provide a more elegant solution that executes faster.

 ## Conclusion